efeelize/eng/kaiyan/work/office_daily/doble_checking.md

 > Right, this I usually think of as a horizontal piece of paper but it can also be a vertical /'vɝtɪkl/ .Paper, yeah, or maybe a fabric kind of material.Either way there's a lot of stuff printed on it.I mean think about a poster or a brochure or a flyer they're usually that you know the size of… or the shape of a piece of paper whereas a banner is going to be much much much longer.Yeah.
 So either lengthwise or vertically /ˈvə..tɪk l..ɪ/ height wise but it's always a long piece of something.Because usually words right, you know welcome everybody to the second annual conference on bala bala.

 # 8.swag /swæɡ/
-> That word is very very very colloquial and usually implies free promotional stuff.
+> That word is very colloquial /kə'lokwɪəl/ [adj. 口语的] and usually implies free promotional /prə'moʃənl/ [adj. 促销的] stuff.

 # 9.lanyards /'lænjɚd/ [n.吊牌绳]
 > OK, so lanyard I learned on the first day of university, it's a thing that goes around your neck.You can you can hold your keys, you can hold maybe a picture,or your badge /bædʒ/ .